At Qikker, we want all our work to be clear, memorable and sustainable. And we believe you should want the same.

 Internet is one big fight for attention.
 To create a website or app that makes a lasting impression, users must feel an emotional connection that matches the values of your organization.
 This brand recognition positions you in the market and helps your audience to remember you in an authentic way.

-To create this emotional connection, we focus on building an MLP (Minimum Lovable Product) instead of an MVP (Minimum Viable Product).
+To create this emotional connection, you should focus on building an MLP (Minimum Lovable Product) instead of an MVP (Minimum Viable Product).
 An MVP might have all the necessary functionality to release a product, but is lacking soul.
 By embedding character from the first release onward, your product will be memorable.
 And that has value for both the user and the company.

 Your business is always changing, and so will your online presence and needs.
 For future-proof digital products, it’s best to stick to proven (open source) technology and best-in-class development standards.
 Ensuring the design allows for evolution is also key.